yazhinia/McDevol/README.md

 Now ready to use.

-In linux cluster, an easier way is to work with a virtual environment (create using either `venv` or `conda`) for installing and running the tool.
+In linux cluster,`cmake` and `gcc` modules should be pre-loaded.
+Also, for easy installation and use, it is recommened to work in a virtual environment (create using either `venv` or `conda`).

 <!--- conda create -n mcdevol_env python numpy scipy pandas alive_progress
       conda activate mcdevol_env --->